 Guided walking tours through the National park, Navalmedio

-Guided tours and activities in the Navalmedio national park.
+Guided tours and activities are offered by Navalmedio throughout the Parque Nacional de la Sierra de Guadarrama.
 Tours for the whole family include birdwatching, stargazing with a guide, walking tour explaining the local wildlife and fauna, bow and arrow lessons, horseback riding, bike birding (bird watching while on biking through the trails of the park).
 There are also some seasonal activities such as mushroom picking in the fall and snowshoeing in the winter.

 Telephone: 918 523 019